DavidAnson/markdownlint/doc/Rules.md

 Aliases: no-trailing-punctuation

-Parameters: punctuation (string; default ".,;:!?")
+Parameters: punctuation (string; default ".,;:!?。，；：！？")

-This rule is triggered on any heading that has a punctuation character as the last character in the line:
+This rule is triggered on any heading that has a normal or full-width punctuation character as the last character in the line:

 ```markdown
 # This is a heading.